IBM/maximo-labs/docs/monitor-hol/monitor-index.md

 * Data service connections
 * Catalog of data functions with anomaly models to intelligently identify conditions that require attention

-##### Monitor Service
+## Monitor Service

-* Out-of-the-box operational dashboards that scale to the enterprise using the included [Monitor Service](https://www.ibm.com/support/knowledgecenter/SSQR84_monitor/iot/kc_welcome_mon.html)
+* Out-of-the-box operational dashboards that scale to the enterprise using the included [Monitor Service](https://www.ibm.com/support/knowledgecenter/SSQR84_monitor/iot/dashboard/monitoring.html)
-* Image card
-* Line time series chart card
-* Value card
-* Table card
 * Shareable and customizable dashboards to allow users to respond, understand, and resolve alerts
+* Different card types are available to be used in the dashboards: Value card, Table card, Image card, Line graph card (time series), Bar chart card, and Alert card

-##### Database Service
+## Database Service

-* To store data for all of the above services using the include using the included Database Service.
-Which database service is included depends on which plan as been purchased.
-This lab is based on DB2.
+* To store data for all of the above services using the included [Database Service](https://www.ibm.com/support/knowledgecenter/SSQR84_monitor/iot/developing/develop_mon.html).
+* Which database service is included depends on which plan has been purchased.
+* This lab is based on Db2 Warehouse on Cloud.

-##### Object Storage Service
+## Object Storage Service

 * To store logs and files for above services using the included [Cloud Object Storage Service](https://www.ibm.com/support/knowledgecenter/SSQR84_monitor/iot/analytics/as_logs.html)
 * For long term storage of device sensor data